Altinn/MaskinportenTokenGenerator/scripts/README.md

 See `scope.ps1` for usage examples.
 Typical flow is:

 1. Export all scopes definitions from Maskinporten to CSV, eg.:
-   `./scope.ps1 export-to-csv -prefix altinn -Env ver2`
+   `./scope.ps1 export-to-csv -prefix altinn -Env test`

 2. Edit the CSV to your liking: